Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 Or maybe you're not a developer at all.
 You run a business and you've set up Claude Code as a general-purpose assistant: managing your calendar, drafting marketing emails, triaging tasks, updating spreadsheets, pulling reports.
 Right now, every interaction requires sitting at the terminal.
 You can't message your assistant from your phone between meetings the way you'd text an actual EA.

-Quick Win: Connect your Claude Code session to Telegram, then message it from your phone like you'd text a colleague:
+Quick Win: Connect your Claude Code session to Telegram (or iMessage on macOS), then message it from your phone like you'd text a colleague:

 Send "add the --coverage flag to the test script in package.json" from Telegram.
 Claude reads the message, makes the change, and replies in your chat.
 Your session keeps running locally with full access to your filesystem, MCP servers, and project configuration.